dcreutz/sqm_read/sqm_read_usage.md

 ./sqm_read.php <IP or Hostname> [options]
 ```

-By default, it will return the msas reading.
+By default, it will return the current msas reading.

 ## Options